pandabyxanda/shortcut-translator/README.md

 ## 🔷 How to use
-🔹 Select text in any app, then press ctrl+shift+` to transliterate text from russian to english and vice versa (to change text using the closest corresponding letters of russian or english alphabet).
-Text will be saved in clipboard and the original text will be replaced.
+🔹 Select text in any app, then press ctrl+shift+` to transliterate text from russian to english and vice versa (to change text using the closest corresponding letters of russian or english alphabet) Text will be saved in clipboard and the original text will be replaced.

 🔹 Select text in any app, then press ctrl+shift+1 to translate text from russian to english and vice versa.
 Text will be saved in clipboard and a small popup window with translated text will appear near your mouse pointer.
 Translated text will also be copied to clipboard.
 The popup window disappears after a while or on mouse hover.
+You can use translator in pdf, txt, excel, whatsapp, telegram etc

 <img src="https://user-images.githubusercontent.com/110741053/216773022-52ff9343-19a6-4cd6-963a-b0993bf305b2.png" width=70% >

 ## 🔷 System requirements
 Windows 10
 <div align="right">
-  <b><a href="#Shortcut-translator">↥ Back To Top</a></b>
+  <b><a href="#Shortcut-translator">🔝 Back To Top</a></b>
 </div>